origincreativegroup/Personal_Portfolio/README.md

    ```bash
    npm run dev            # express server with hot reload (ts-node)
    ```
    The API listens on `http://localhost:3001` by default.
-Configure the front-end with `VITE_API_BASE_URL` or rely on the localhost fallback.
+Configure the front-end with `VITE_API_BASE_URL` if you are not running locally.

 ### Docker Compose
 To start Postgres, Redis, and the backend together, use: